 Our primary source of cash is from the sale of our software and related services.
-Our primary use of cash is payment of our operating costs, which consist primarily of employee-related expenses, such as compensation and benefits, as well as general operating expenses for marketing, facilities and overhead costs.
+Our primary use of cash is payment of our operating costs, which consist primarily of employee-related expenses, such as compensation and benefits, as well as general operating expenses for marketing, facilities, and overhead costs.
 Long-term cash requirements for items other than normal operating expenses are anticipated for the following: the acquisition of businesses, software products, or technologies complementary to our business; repayment of debt; common stock repurchases; and capital expenditures, including the purchase and implementation of internal-use software applications.

-At July 31, 2020, our principal sources of liquidity were cash, cash equivalents and marketable securities totaling \$1.52 billion and net accounts receivable of \$490.1 million.
+At July 31, 2021, our principal sources of liquidity were cash, cash equivalents and marketable securities totaling \$924.9 million and net accounts receivable of \$357.8 million.

 On December 17, 2018, Autodesk entered into a Credit Agreement (the "Credit Agreement") for an unsecured revolving loan facility in the aggregate principal amount of \$650.0 million, with an option to request increases in the amount of the credit facility by up to an additional \$350.0 million.
 The maturity date on the credit facility is December 2023.
-At July 31, 2020, Autodesk had no outstanding borrowings on this line of credit.
-As of September 2, 2020, we have no amounts outstanding under the credit facility.
-See Part I, Item 1, Note 13, "Borrowing Arrangements," in the Notes to Condensed Consolidated Financial Statements for further discussion on our covenant requirements.
+At July 31, 2021, Autodesk had no outstanding borrowings on this credit facility.
+Additionally, as of September 1, 2021, we have no amounts outstanding under the credit facility.
+See Part I, Item 1, Note 14, "Borrowing Arrangements," in the Notes to Condensed Consolidated Financial Statements for further discussion on our covenant requirements.
 If we are unable to remain in compliance with the covenants under the Credit Agreement, we will not be able to draw on our credit facility.

-As of July 31, 2020, we have \$1.65 billion aggregate principal amount of notes outstanding.
-See Part I, Item 1, Note 13, "Borrowing Arrangements," in the Notes to Condensed Consolidated Financial Statements for further discussion.
+As of July 31, 2021, we have \$1.65 billion aggregate principal amount of notes outstanding.
+See Part I, Item 1, Note 14, "Borrowing Arrangements," in the Notes to Condensed Consolidated Financial Statements for further discussion.